truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 the eye in the present. ..."

 <!--pg-->
-### N 35.10 The Exterior as Impermanent in the Three Times *Bāhirāniccātītānāgatasutta*
+### SN 35.10 The Exterior as Impermanent in the Three Times *Bāhirāniccātītānāgatasutta*

 "Mendicants, sights of the past and future are impermanent, let alone the present. ..."

 <!--pg-->
-### N 35.11 The Exterior as Suffering in the Three Times *Bāhiradukkhātītānāgatasutta*
+### SN 35.11 The Exterior as Suffering in the Three Times *Bāhiradukkhātītānāgatasutta*

 "Mendicants, sights of the past and future are suffering, let alone the present. ..."

 <!--pg-->
-### N 35.12 The Exterior as Not-Self in the Three Times *Bāhirānattātītānāgatasutta*
+### SN 35.12 The Exterior as Not-Self in the Three Times *Bāhirānattātītānāgatasutta*

 "Mendicants, sights of the past and future are not-self, let alone the present. ..."